koolamusic/bourbon/_posts/2019-11-03-nature-mother-of-tech.md

 ---

+# DRAFT MODE

+I never really figured out the angle for this article, so I'll just dump stuff here until it makes sense from a user point of view.

 Birds could fly before the wright brothers created the plane, possible to argue is the statement that they didn't create the plane, according to their [patent](https://en.wikipedia.org/wiki/Wright_brothers_patent_war), which stirred controversy for over a decade and even after their death. _The Wright brothers claimed to have created an aeronautical flying control system_ which proves that we were only trying to understand what nature had already designed, flight, which eagles and birds of all kinds have been utilizing, although the Wright brothers weren't the only ones working on the invention of **flight** systems during their time, why theirs succeded was because other inventors were more focused on creating highly efficient flight engines, without considering the conditions of the pilots who would control the plane, thus the Wright brothers were able to breakthrough because they designed from the Pilot's perspective, doing so would enable them conduct further user experiments to improve flight control and efficiency, citing a case where nature is one step ahead of us.

 Nature and biology has already perfected theories which we today seek for in science and technology.